 The brake pad saves your life every day.
 During your work commute, road trips, or even just daily errands, it’s the brake pad’s job to create the friction and force to stop your car.
-As a driver in Granbury, you may be thankful for your brake pads, but you may also be wondering why they seem to wear out quickly or degrade unevenly.
-The ASE-certified technicians at Christian Brothers Automotive in Granbury are here to answer your brake questions and more!
+As a driver, you may be thankful for your brake pads, but you may also be wondering why they seem to wear out quickly or degrade unevenly.
+The ASE-certified technicians at Christian Brothers Automotive are here to answer your brake questions and more!

 The wear put on brake pads depends on several factors.
 Mileage and personal driving habits are the main two.
 For instance, a city driver will use their brakes more than drivers that use the highway with little traffic.

 Braking at low speeds doesn’t affect your brake pads as much as heavy braking at higher speeds.
-For this reason, congested highways around the DFW metroplex are the main culprits that cause brake pad wear.
+For this reason, congested highways are the main culprits that cause brake pad wear.
 Your front brake pads will also wear down faster than your rear pads.
 The front of your vehicle handles a lot more weight transfer as you brake, causing more wear.